 As we’ve already established, the Crosshair is important and can improve your gameplay purely by making aiming easier or more suited to your style.
 Everyone has their personal preferences however, a Crosshair shouldn’t be very visible or distracting.
 If it distracts you then you won’t notice your surroundings as well as you should.
-This is another reason to customize your Crosshair, so you can get it to a point where it’s not distracting and is comfortable.

 A good Crosshair won’t suddenly make you Godlike but it will make your game experience much easier.
 It allows you to see more of the screen, lets you have a good idea of weapon spread and recoil while also ensuring you can see the enemy and what’s behind it.
-There are a lot of settings you can do and tweak to get a result you’re happy with.

 This is the basic look of your Crosshair and there are 6 different styles that you can select from which can then be further customized.
 The “style” is also where you select if you want a Crosshair that ‘s static or spreads when shooting and/or moving.

 This one spreads a little while shooting and moving to give you a more realistic viewcl_crosshairstyle 0